Shares in Condor Gold (LON:CNR) have tripled this year, following two key announcements and a resurgence in the gold price.

 Mark Child knows this, and he’s been paring back on the company’s expenses accordingly.

-There’s £1.1mln in the bank, which means that short-term survival is assured.
+There’s £2.3mln in the bank, which means that short-term survival is assured.
 In the more medium term the trick will be to keep costs down until some sort of deal can be done on La India, on terms satisfactory to everyone.

-The problem with sales process that the company has just come out of was, ultimately, timing.
-Gold came off during the period to a 6 year low in December 2015, and the company’s share price duly fell too, such that when sales process was terminated it was worth much less than when it began.
+The problem with the sales process that the company has just come out of was, ultimately, timing.
+Gold came off during the period to a six year low in December 2015, and the company’s share price duly fell too, such that when sales process was terminated it was worth much less than when it began.

 Nonetheless, the sales process did throw up a few positives.